PSS-Tools-Development/pss-api-parser/README.md

 # How to use

+## Standalone usage

 - Run `parse.py` - this module expects one command line parameter: the path to the file containing the recorded flows.
-- The module will do its work and create (or overwrite) a JSON file with the same name in the same directory as specified (with file extension `.json`)
+- The module will do its work and create (or overwrite) a JSON file with the same name in the same directory as the file specified (but with file extension `.json`)

+## As imported module

+- Import the module `parse`
+- Execute the function `parse_flows_file`.
+The function returns a nested dictionary resembling the structure of the API.

 # What does it do